skitzy-lol/FNAF-Movie/README.md

-# FNAF-Movie
+# READ THIS
-the full fnaf movie LOL
+hello, this is the full fnaf movie for free.